Vision and Values

 - Hinchley Wood School Christmas card design competition, with the winning design produced and sent out across the local community during the festive season.

 - Inter-House sports competitions, including netball, football and dodgeball.

 - The return of the ever-popular annual Hinchley Wood Bake Off

-- House Gym and Dance competition, performed by students in Years 7 – 11 to a packed hall
+- House Gym and Dance competition, performed by students in Years 7 – 11

 - Whole school Christmas Quiz

 - The ‘Grenfell to Gulu’ walk when students in Years 8 – 11 and the Hinchley Wood staff walked an incredible 8,526 km in just over two hours in our bid to walk from Grenfell Tower to Gulu, Uganda!
 We raised an incredible £2,700 for our partner schools in Gulu, whilst also coming together as a whole-school community to show our support for the victims of the Grenfell fire tragedy.

 - We have also marked a number of important events including Move for Movember, Race for Life, the sad passing of one of our House figureheads, Stephen Hawking and the 50th anniversary of the death of Martin Luther King.